-Traditionally, agarwood is mainly used in form of chips, i.e being heated as incenses.
-In modern days, agarwood (oud) gains interest in cosmetics and medicine manufacturing.
-Due to over-exploited, wild aloeswood is depleted.
-To save this valuable commodity, hundred of agarwood plantation sites are being built in multiple locations to cope with its high demand.
+Traditionally, people use Agarwood for oud chips, heating them as incenses.
+In modern days, Agarwood (Oud) gains interest in cosmetics and medicine manufacturing.
+Due to over-exploited, this precious wood is depleting.
+Human is planting hundred of agarwood plantation sites to save this valuable commodity in multiple locations to cope with its high demand.

-Not everyone knows that it takes years for the Aquilaria tree to produce agarwood.
-8 years for the tree to mature and another of 2 years of wounding during which many may die immaturely.
-It is fair to say on average it takes 10 years to produce decent agarwood quality
+Not everyone knows that it takes years for the Aquilaria tree to produce Agarwood.
+Ten years for the tree to mature and another of 2 years of wounding, many may die immaturely.
+It is fair to say, on average, it takes twelve years to produce decent agarwood quality.

-With commercial distilling technique, it takes1000 kg of wood to produce 1 litre of oil (this number varies).
-Directly from plantation site or growers, the price of cultivated Agarwood (oud) oil is from $10,000 USD $14,000 USD or even higher if purchased from dealers.
+With the commercial distilling technique, it takes1000 kg of wood to produce 1 litre of oil (this number varies).
+Directly from plantation site or growers, the price of cultivated Agarwood (Oud) oil is from $10,000 USD to $14,000 USD or even higher if purchased from dealers.

 If you were a consumer, you would probably hear of the term "Cambodian Oud Oil".
-This term is very popular as in the past, Cambodia is one of the main agarwood suppliers destination.
+This term is prevalent as in the past, Cambodia is one of the leading agarwood suppliers destinations.

-No offence, there may be some agarwood plantations site right now (invested by foreigners) but decades ago, there were not any, wild agarwood was abundant back then.
+No offence, there may be some agarwood plantations site right now (invested by foreigners).
+Decades ago, there were not any; wild Agarwood was abundant back then.

-The Middle East region (8,804,395 km², one of the main consumers of agarwood, are 49 times larger than Cambodia (181,035 km²).
+The Middle East region (8,804,395 km², one of the primary consumers of Agarwood, is 49 times larger than Cambodia (181,035 km²).
 Most people in this region know what Oud is because this is part of their culture.
-Interesting question for you: How large are the Cambodia's forest must be to supply for this region?
-Surely, pure oud is not for everyone because of the affordability.
-What about in commercial production?
+An interesting question for you: How large are Cambodia's forest to supply for this region?
+Admittedly, pure Oud is not for everyone because of the affordability.
+What about commercial production?

-What about in commercial production?
-Professional distillers know that for wild agarwood, it is extremely difficult to get the same scent profile for different batches.
-On top of that only 10% of Aquilaria trees in the wild contains agarwood.
+What about commercial production?
+Professional distillers know that for wild Agarwood, it is tough to get the same scent profile for different batches.
+On top of that, only 10% of Aquilaria trees in the wild contains Agarwood.
 Inconsistency is the main issue for large production.
-In addition, wild oil is double the cultivated one at least and extremely limited in quantity.
-If you are a consumer, you expect the same quality all the time if you buy the same product which makes wild oud is not an ideal ingredient.
+Besides, wild oil is double the cultivated one at least and extremely limited in quantity.
+If you are a consumer, you expect the same quality all the time if you buy the same product, which makes wild Oud is not an ideal ingredient.

 So how skincare or cosmetic producers contain "Oud" in their products?
-One of the answers will be using synthetic which is understandable as long as it is not harmful to human being.
+One of the answers will be synthetic, which is understandable as long as it is not harmful to the human being.
 The untrained nose will not notice the difference.

 The other may be deceived by the unscrupulous sellers or has no idea what Oud is.
 Please see the label from one of the skincare brands:

-Believe it or not, we have this request multiple times and surely as many Oud distillers.
+Believe it or not, many people asked for FREE Oud multiple times from me, and many Oud distillers.

-Surely we can offer it but not much as it is expensive to produce.
+Unfortunately, it costs to produce Agarwood let alone, labouring, shipping, handling, warehouse management.
 Have you ever tried to ask for a ketchup sachet in any fast-food chain to see if you can get it for free?
-To us, it is unlikely.

-As the heading suggested, we love to work with our local clients who are either perfumeries or simply just an Oud lover.
-We are human after all, and do offer discount to small cosmetic producers who are easy to communicate and work with.
-We are not pressured by the landlord (we have none fortunately, we own the plantation forest) and able to pass the saving back to you.
+As the heading suggests, I love to work with many clients who are either perfumeries or simply just an Oud lover.
+We are human, after all, and do offer special pricing to small cosmetic producers.
+I have no pressure from the landlord (thanks to our family-owned plantation forest) and can pass some savings to you, the small perfumer houses.